Crypto-toolbox/btfxwss/README.rst

         pass

-Accessing data stored in `BtfxWss`:
+Accessing data stored in BtfxWss:

     ticker_q = wss.tickers('BTCUSD')  # returns a Queue object for the pair.
     while not ticker_q.empty():